sandy-tasks/Hotel-Booking-Demand-Analysis/visualizations/README.md

 Meal Preferences: A categorical breakdown showing the dominance of Bed & Breakfast (BB) choices.

-⚙️ Design Strategy: "The Executive View"
+⚙️ Technical Strategy: "The Executive View"
 The dashboard was built to ensure that complex data is digestible for stakeholders at a glance.

 Key Logic Applied:

-Clarity First: Used a clean, high-contrast color palette to ensure data points are readable.
+Clarity First: Used a clean, high-contrast color palette to ensure data points are readable at a glance.

 Interactive Tooltips: Added custom hover-over details to provide deeper context without cluttering the screen.